 During pregnancy, the woman's body has undergone unimaginable changes.
 These do not go away again overnight.
-The body simply needs a certain amount of time for this - the puerperium.12 time, for example, a vaginal discharge (lochia) occurs.
-This starts immediately after the birth and lasts up to 6 weeks.
-This is dead material and wound tissue that is washed out of the uterus after birth.13 It is important that the tissue "drains out," so pads should be used instead of tampons.
+The body simply needs a certain amount of time for this - the puerperium.12

-The postpartum period covers a period of 6 to 8 weeks after the birth.13 During this
+The postpartum period covers a period of 6 to 8 weeks after the birth.13 During this time, there are:13